fr3h4g/redis-file-transfer/.github/ISSUE_TEMPLATE/bug_report.md

 ### Describe the bug

 A clear and concise description of what the bug is.
-Include version by typing `gh --version`.
+Include version by typing `redis-file-transfer --version`.

 ### Steps to reproduce the behavior